ca77y/ca77y.github.io/_posts/2014-01-11-angularjs-coffeescript-and-classes.md

     @_appService.ping 'KA'
 {% endhighlight %}

 I don't particularly like this part but it saves a lot of typing and makes the actual controller more readable as long as you remember which properties are going to be copied.
 The really bad part is => everywhere.
-Since the methods will be copied on the scope it is necessary, I don't know a better way :(
+Since the methods will be copied on the scope it is necessary, I don't know a better way :( (EDIT: 'Controller as' is a better way)

 Ideally I would like to have the scope separate from the controller.
 Maybe an inner class or something.
 Since my controllers tend to be < 100 lines of code I don't mind for now.